-Dive deep into immersive electronic music with the 20.4 system of the Sonic Lab.
-This is a concert designed to perceive spatial music selected from the Call for Contributions.
+Dive deep into freshly made immersive electronic music with the 20.4 system of the Sonic Lab.
+This is a concert designed to perceive spatial music selected from the call for contributions that relates to Manufacturing Audible Truth.
 The program shows a variety of styles of multichannel music from around the world.

 Jakob Gille (DE)

 I took the wood and crumbled it up so I had nothing left but it seems that there was still something.

 Do I open the door or use the sledgehammer?

 La porta nel dado is an electroacoustic ambisonic composition that delves into the complex dialectic of truth and illusion in creation and destruction, offering the audience a transformative journey through an immersive sonic world.
 Drawing inspiration from Pierre Henry’s Variations pour une porte et un soupir from 1963, the piece commences with recognizable soundscapes, altered and redefined by spatialization techniques.
 This auditory exploration progresses by deconstructing and obliterating initial sonic elements, leaving behind a small, pulsating sphere.
 This sphere then expands, filling the entire ambisonic sphere and manifesting into ever-changing rhythmic patterns.
 As the piece progresses, these rhythms undergo transformations, eventually imploding until a seemingly divergent entity emerges at the sphere’s summit, reminiscent of the original rhythms but comprising entirely novel material.

 Throughout the creative process, the major challenge was synthesizing diverse sonic elements into a coherent narrative about the transformational power of destruction, thereby embodying the paradoxical nature of truth—its malleability and enduring core.